world-class/notes/level-6/databases-and-advanced-data-techniques/student-notes/felipe-balbi/notes.md

 references other URIs, which we can request the RDF document for those and so on, slowly *following our nose* and building a local knowledge dataset.

+<a id="org1b881cf"></a>

+# Week 17

+Key Concepts

+-   Evaluate retrieval metrics
+-   List features and the principles of feature extraction
+-   Explain the special nature of approximate matching and its role in media databases

+<a id="org41f4d07"></a>

+## 9.002 Information Retrieval: Querying rich data

+When querying rich data, such as music, some of the requests coming from users may not be clearly reducible to a simple yes/no answer.
+Different regions of the data may answer the query differently, which means that we need to know more details about the user&rsquo;s needs before we can find an acceptable answer to the query.
+The information we need maybe not necessarily be explicit in the signal, which creates difficulties to data retrieval.

+[Vannevar Bush](https://en.wikipedia.org/wiki/Vannevar_Bush), an American engineer, inventiro, and science administrator, stated in the article entitled [As We May Think](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/) published in *The Atlantic* July 1945:

+> The real heart of the matter of selection, however, goes deeper
+> than a lag in the adoption of mechanisms by libraries, or a lack of
+> development of devices for their use.
+>
+> Our ineptitude in getting at the record is largely caused by the
+> artificiality of systems of indexing.
+When data of any sort are
+> placed in storage, they are file alphabetically or numerically, and
+> information is found (when it is) by tracing it down from subclass
+> to subclass.
+>
+> The human mind does not work that way.
+It operates by
+> association.
+With one item in its grasp, it snaps instantly to the
+> next that is suggested by the association of thoughts, in
+> accordance with some intricate web of trails carried by the cells
+> of the brain.

+The core ideas of Information Retrieval are

+-   User has an information need
+-   A need is expressed as a query
+-   Query is executed over data by Information Retrieval system
+-   Results are returned, usually, as a ranked list
+-   Returned results are relevant if they match the information need

+<a id="orga76ad86"></a>

+## 9.101 What is a feature?

+Information Retrieval are based not on searching the documents themselves, but using *features*.
+Individual pressure readings from a recorded music or speech won&rsquo;t give us much knowledge about the music or speech itself.
+Likewise, a single pixel from an image, is of little value to understanding what the picture is about.
+Because of that, we construct higher level structures aboupt the data itself.
+Those are called *Features*.

+A feature is, therefore, a measurable property derived entirely from the signal.
+Could be boolean, numerical or categorical; simple scalars or a vector.

+Features help us from low-level signals to high-level concepts, simplify the data itself &#x2014; which reduces the amount of data we have to process &#x2014;, embody our expectations of salience, and can be re-weighted based on task and user.

+At somepoint we&rsquo;re going to have to bridge what&rsquo;s called the *Semantic Gap*, i.e. connecting user&rsquo;s queries to the information system so data can be retrieved.
+Usually, this is where Machine Learning comes into the picture due to the complexity of the task.

+<a id="orgcbdcaa4"></a>

+## 9.103 Music Information Retrieval in practice: How does Shazam works

+-   Avery Li-Chun Wang, &rsquo;[An Industrial-Strength Audio Search Algorithm](http://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf)&rsquo;, 4th International Conference on Music Information
+    Retrieval (ISMIR) 2003

+-   Markus Schedl, Arthur Flexer, Julián Urbano, &rsquo;[The neglected user in music information retrieval research](https://www.proquest.com/docview/1449926191/fulltextPDF/)&rsquo;, Journal of Intelligent
+    Information Systems, 41/3 (2013) 523-539

 # Footnotes